testmachine-ai/github-action/README.md

 ## Usage

-Enable a workflow in the repository that contains your .sol file(s).
-This is usually declared in the file `.github/workflows/build.yml`.
-And edit it to look like:
+- Enable a workflow in the repository that contains your contract(s).
+This is usually declared in the file `.github/workflows/build.yml`
+- After the pipeline finished executing, you will find the artifact called `result-report` that you can download to see the scan results PDF

+Here is a example action yaml file:

 ```yaml
 on: